cantierecreativo/middleman-template/optional/README.md

 ## Related Resources

-To manage DatoCMS Modular Content into page if you use many block into same page:
+If you use multiple blocks in the same page, you can manage Dato CMS Modular Content with:

 ```slim
 = partial "partials/modular-contents",